yusrraasrar/Knes381/hackersong.md

 # I AM A HACKER
 ## a Single by ME

-Growing up I watched mission impossible
+Growing up, I watched Mission Impossible

-Tom Cruise became my mr possible he flew helicopters and guess what now i wannna follow in his footsteppas unce unce unce (beat beat beat) i am a hackaaa i am a supa hackaaa
+Tom Cruise became my Mr. Possible

+He hacked the system,

+He dodged the law,

+He flew helicopters,

+And guess what?

+Now I’m on the run, in the digital deep,

+My Greek Goddess in the clutches of 'em Romans

+Cracked the code, now secrets ain't cheap.

+Unce unce unce (beat beat beat)

+I am a hackaaa,

+I am a supa hackaaa—

+But now the Claudius II Syndicate...

+(Transmission Lost…)